Cheng Yanqiu: Life and work

 In 1922, the 18 year old Cheng put on his stage debut in Beijing and Shanghai as the leading opera actor.
 He also set up his own opera troupe and invited his first master Rong to be the manager.
 His performances were well accepted by the audiences, and his reputation continued to grow to rival that of Mei.

 Between 1932 and 1933, Cheng travelled to six European countries to study their theatrical culture and performing arts.
 He documented his studies and observations in a detailed report, proposing numerous improvements to Chinese theatre in the areas of acting, directing, music, stage design, and vocal training.

 Cheng created and produced several original Peking opera productions in the 1920s and '30s.
+Notably, he staged 'The Martyrdom of Lady Li'—based on the story of Lady Li of the Three Kingdoms, who chose suicide over surrender—as a metaphor to critique the Kuomintang's non-resistance policy and awaken patriotic sentiment among the Chinese public.

 During the Second Sino-Japanese War, he quit the stage in protest of the Japanese oppression, and led the life of a farmer in the suburb of Beijing.
 After the war, he was appointed vice president of the Chinese Academy of Traditional Opera.

 He died of a heart attack in Beijing at 8:20 pm on 9 March 1958.

 Cheng applied for membership of the Chinese Communist Party in 1957 and received his official membership on his funeral in 1958.
 He was buried in Babaoshan Revolutionary Cemetery.

 Family

-In 1920, Wang Minghua, the wife of Mei Lanfang, introduced Cheng to Peking Opera qingyi performer Guo Xianglin (果湘琳) and Yu Suxia(余素霞)’s eldest daughter.
+In 1920, Wang Minghua, the wife of Mei Lanfang, introduced Cheng to Peking Opera qingyi performer Guo Xianglin (果湘琳) and Yu Suxia (余素霞)'s eldest daughter.
 After Cheng met with the future in-laws, the marriage proposal was instead made to their second daughter, Guo Xiuying (果秀英), but Yu Suxia declined.

-In February 1921, Luo Yinggong(罗瘿公) and the Mei family made another attempt to arrange a marriage between Cheng Yanqiu and Guo Xiuying.
+In February 1921, Luo Yinggong (罗瘿公) and the Mei family made another attempt to arrange a marriage between Cheng Yanqiu and Guo Xiuying.
 At that time, it was customary that the parties involved in a marriage proposal would not meet in person.
 Cheng Yanqiu was taken to a photo studio where a family photo of the Guo family was displayed.
 Cheng viewed the photograph of his wife-to-be and found it satisfactory.
 Yu Suxia stipulated that if the two were to marry, the young couple would live separately from the extended Cheng family.
-Cheng agreed to Yu Suxia’s terms, and only then was the marriage arranged.
+Cheng agreed to Yu Suxia's terms, and only then was the marriage arranged.

 On April 9, 1923, an engagement ceremony was held, with Mei Lanfang and Wang Minghua acting as matchmakers.
 On April 26, 1923, the wedding ceremony of Cheng Yanqiu and Guo Xiuying was held.
-Luo Yinggong gave the bride a new name: Guo Suying(果素瑛).
+Luo Yinggong gave the bride a new name: Guo Suying (果素瑛).

 Cheng Yanqiu and Guo Suying had three sons and one daughter: eldest son Cheng Yongguang, second son Cheng Yongyuan, youngest son Cheng Yongjiang, and daughter Cheng Huizhen.
 Due to his harsh life experience as an opera actor, Cheng forbade his descendants from pursuing a career in opera.